stdtabs/stdtabs.github.io/index.md

 ---
 layout: default
-excerpt: Read, write, update and render music scores, GuitarPro tabs and MIDI files.
+excerpt: Read, write and render music scores, GuitarPro tabs and MIDI files.
 ---

-# PHP Simple Music Parser
+# PHP Simple Music

-PhpTabs is a PHP library for reading and writing tabs and MIDI files.
+PhpTabs is a PHP library for reading, writing and rendering tabs and MIDI files.

 It provides direct methods to read a song name, get a list of instruments or whatever be your needs.